What Are The Final Products Of Mitosis

 Mitosis is a fundamental process in all eukaryotic cells.
 It's essential for growth, allowing multicellular organisms to increase in size by increasing the number of cells.
 It is also vital for repair, replacing damaged or dead cells with new ones that perform the same function.
 In some organisms, mitosis is also a means of asexual reproduction, where a single parent cell divides to create genetically identical offspring.
 Because mitosis produces identical copies, it ensures that each new cell can perform its intended function accurately.

 Mitosis comprises several distinct phases: prophase, prometaphase, metaphase, anaphase, and telophase.
-Each phase plays a critical role in ensuring that the replicated chromosomes are correctly segregated and distributed to the daughter cells.
+So each phase plays a critical role in ensuring that the replicated chromosomes are correctly segregated and distributed to the daughter cells.
 These phases are tightly regulated by a series of checkpoints, which monitor the process and halt progression if errors are detected, ensuring the fidelity of cell division.

 The Significance of Genetic Fidelity